 - damaging the fetus’s lungs, brain, and central nervous system

-- contributing to congenital abnormalities, such as cleft lip or cleft palate
+- contributing to congenital abnormalities, such as cleft lip and cleft palate

 Smoking can also make it more difficult for people with diabetes to manage their condition.